jinzaizhichi/lsp-timeout.nvim/doc/index.md

 ### TROUBLESHOOTING

+> **Note**
-> **Note** IF SOME PLUGIN FAILED BECAUSE OF STOPPED LSP, PLEASE, FILL AN ISSUE IN THE RESPECTIVE PLUGIN REPO
+> IF SOME PLUGIN FAILED BECAUSE OF STOPPED LSP, PLEASE, FILL AN ISSUE IN A RESPECTIVE PLUGIN REPO

 * Some LSP servers which don't keep cache on hdd may fail.
 * Some plugins that require active LSP servers like those used for signs may also fail: if they don't hook into |LspAttach| or |LspDetach| events or if they don't use `vim.lsp.get_clients(...)`.
+* Run `LspInfo` to find active/stopped LSPs

 #### null-ls